PORTRAIT PHOTOGRAPHY COURSE

 In this weekly seminar, students examine contemporary and historical ideas surrounding photography, and participate in weekly critiques of new work supported by critical and theoretical readings and discussions.
 In addition to the CEP seminar class, students generally enroll in one or two elective courses each term, selected from the broader Continuing Education course offerings.
 A total of three CEP seminars and six elective courses is required in order to complete the Continuing Education Program.

-Length - One evening a week for ten sessions
+Length - One evening session every two weeks for eight sessions

 Maximum class size - 8 people